davidmoten/hilbert-curve/README.md

 c.point(index, x);
 ```

-Benchmarks indicate that throughput is increased about 25% using this method.
+Benchmarks indicate that throughput is increased about 25% using this method but only with the `small()` option.

 ### Render a curve